tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

   <a href="/media/users/koenverbeeck/DealBetweenExcelSSIS/Dataviewer_4.png?mtime=1353999022"><img src="/wp-content/uploads/users/koenverbeeck/DealBetweenExcelSSIS/Dataviewer_4.png?mtime=1353999022" alt="" width="400" height="239" /></a>
 </p>

-_The values are shown as <Long Text> as the data viewer can&#8217;t show LOB data._
+_The values are shown as <Long Text> as the data viewer can't show LOB data._

-<span style="text-align: justify;">Sometimes SSIS and Excel stubbornly refuse to play nice together and won&#8217;t adjust the column data type.
+<span style="text-align: justify;">Sometimes SSIS and Excel stubbornly refuse to play nice together and won't adjust the column data type.
 In that case you’ll have to adjust the data type yourself in the advanced editor of the Excel source.</span>

 <p class="MsoNormal" style="text-align: justify;">
   <strong><span lang="EN-US">Conclusion</span></strong>